cuspaceflight/PantheraElectronics/Readme.md

 ## Notes
-The reason behind the name srcFiles instead of src is due to arduino-cli including any files either in the base directory, or files includes in src.
+The reason behind the name source instead of src is due to arduino-cli including any files either in the base directory, or files includes in src.
 This leads to double inclusion of Main.cpp if header guards are not used which I chose to avoid, hence the odd naming of the folder